nosainwe/Machine-Learning-Projects/README.md

 Application of various machine learning models, including Random Forest, Logistic Regression, and Neural Networks.
 Model evaluation using accuracy, F1 score, recall, and ROC-AUC to ensure reliability in detecting DDoS attacks.
 Each project is implemented in Jupyter Notebooks or Google Collab and demonstrates best practices in data preprocessing, model selection, and performance evaluation.

+Project 4 : Implement URL phishing detection with Logistic Regression and TF-IDF vectorization
+Description: This project aims to classify URLs as either "legitimate" or "phishing" using machine learning.
+The project utilizes a logistic regression model, trained on a dataset of URLs, and applies the TF-IDF (Term Frequency-Inverse Document Frequency) vectorization technique to convert the URLs into numerical features for analysis.
+By cleaning and preprocessing the URLs, the model can differentiate between harmful phishing sites and trusted, legitimate websites.
+The project reads a dataset of URLs from a CSV file, splits the data into training and test sets, and evaluates the model's performance.
+The final trained model and the corresponding URL vectorizer are saved using pickle for later use in making predictions.

+Key Features:
+The project features a robust URL classification system that preprocesses and cleans URLs by removing unwanted parts and non-alphanumeric characters, using a custom tokenizer.
+It then transforms the cleaned URLs into numerical feature vectors through TF-IDF vectorization, enabling the classification of URLs as legitimate or phishing.
+The system utilizes a logistic regression model for training and classification, with an evaluation step to assess the model's performance.
+Additionally, it saves the trained model and vectorizer for future use, allowing for the classification of new URLs without retraining the model.